embesozzi/keycloak-openfga-workshop/README.md

     3.3.
 It will validate the token following the OAuth 2.0 standard and it will extract the claim sub to identify the user

     3.4.
-Then it will call the OpenFGA API to check if the user has the role view-product with the relationship assignee
+Then it will call the OpenFGA API to check if the user has the view-product role with the relationship assignee

     3.5.
 OpenFGA will return the response “allowed”

     3.6.
-The API will return the product information and the store app will show the information to the user
+The API will return the product information and the Store web app will show the product catalog to the user

     <img src="doc/images/tc1-view-products-success.png" width="80%" height="80%">

 4. Try to publish a product by clicking the button "Publish" but you will see that Paula is not allowed